palerique/FEXCO-Eircode/README.md

 ## Building for production

-To optimize the FEXCO_Eircode client for production, run:
+To optimize the FEXCO_postcode client for production, run:

     ./mvnw -Pprod clean package